+Do you know what social listening is?
 When we were young, our parents and teachers would tell us: “Listen before you speak”.
-It turns out that it was very good advice, not just in interactions with others at a personal level, but also in business.
+It turns out that it was very good advice, not just in interactions with others on a personal level, but also in business.
 Today we will teach you how to listen to your prospects and your intended audience.
 This is called social listening.

 What Exactly Is Social Listening?

 Some business owners and marketers believe that social listening and social monitoring are one and the same thing.
 They are not.
 With social monitoring, you will find out how people feel about your business, your brand image, your products, and services.
 Social listening will help you understand:

 - What your prospects talk about in general

 - What hot topics they are focussed on at the moment

 - What they would want to get from companies in your niche